kotenevmatvei/attachment-style/README.md

 the right tool for the job, but it is fun to see what it is, in principle, capable of.

 ToDos:
+- document features
+- document what I learned
 - contact the authors
 - translate to German and Russian

-- clean up dependencies
-- document features
-- document what I learned